 - At power-down stage, the VCC drops below VWI level, all operations are disable and device has no response to any command.
-The data corruption might occur during the stage while a write, program, erase cycle is in progress.
+The data corruption might occur during this stage if a write, program, erase cycle is in progress.

 12. ELECTRICAL SPECIFICATIONS